Director and Chief Curator

 Assistant Curator of Collections and Education

 Adrienne Gennett comes to Iowa State from The Corning Museum of Glass, in Corning, NY, where she was employed as the Curatorial Assistant.
-In that position she worked with all four curators to research, preserve, and grow their large and diverse collection of glass.
-She also developed the special exhibition focusing on the glass bead and beadwork collection held by the museum, which will open in May 2013.
 Adrienne graduated from The George Washington University in 2001 with a B.A. in Anthropology and a minor in Art History.
 She attained her M.A. in the History of the Decorative Arts from Parsons The New School for Design in New York City in 2006, where she focused on 18th century English silver and 19th century French furniture.
 She has held positions at The National Gallery of Art and with the American art department at the Philadelphia Museum of Art.
-While Adrienne worked in Philadelphia, she also taught the History of Modern Design at Drexel University and Arcadia University, which explored design and the decorative arts from 17th century France to the present.
 Her experience teaching in the undergraduate classroom is what piqued her interest and ambition to work within a university museum.
 The ability to use a museum collection to teach diverse curriculums through art is exceptionally exciting to her as she believes that art has the ability to tell students so much about culture and history from a point of view that many have not considered.
-She will be working with the ISU students and professors and to delve into the collections of the University Museums.
+She is working with ISU students and professors and to delve into the collections of the University Museums.

-Susan is the newcomer to the University Museums team.
 Susan attended Iowa State University (’83) and California State University Long Beach (’84-’88).
-She previously spent the past 6 years as an Office Manager/Bookkeeper at Everts Flowers Home & Gifts, Ames.
+She previously spent several years as an Office Manager/Bookkeeper at Everts Flowers Home & Gifts, Ames.
 She brings eighteen years of administrative and financial management experience.
-Larson will manage departmental state appropriated, private and sponsored project budgets; fiscal operations; budget policies; and administrative duties.
+Larson manages departmental state appropriated, private and sponsored project budgets; fiscal operations; budget policies; and administrative duties.
 Susan is the assistant to the Museum Director and staff of University Museums.
 You will find her on occasion receiving guests at the Christian Petersen Art Museum.

 Collections Manager and Communications Coordinator

 Allison is an Iowa State University alumna with a BS in History ('01) and and MA in Interdisciplinary Graduate Studies ('11).
 Allison is a former intern and volunteer and began with University Museums in 2001 as the Education Assistant, then moved to Collections Manager and Education Specialist and is now the Collections Manager and Communication Coordinator.
-She is currently the primary supervisor of the Christian Petersen Art Museum, co-surpervisor of the Farm House Museum, and in charge of the many museum collection works of art.
+She is currently the primary supervisor of the Christian Petersen Art Museum, co-surpervisor of the Farm House Museum, and in charge of the over 30,000 museum collection works of art.
 She is the primary public relations and marketing officer for the museums, working with the staff to publicize and build awareness of the University Museums and its events and exhibitions through traditional and new media, publications, electronic newsletters, and social media.
-She has been team teaching the Introduction to Museums (TC/Anthr 257) course since 2003 and assists with other University courses.

 Campus Outreach Coordinator